asfadmin/AI_Water/README.md

 $ python3 main.py train awesome_net awesome_dataset --epochs 20 --continue
 ```

-## Getting Information on a Model
+## Getting Descriptive Information and Metrics
-Viewing information on a model is possible.
-The summary, filters,
+You can view information about a model's performance with `model_info.py`.
+This
-and history of each model is saved to access the information later.
+includes a summary of model parameters, a visualization of convolutional
-To get access to this information use info_model.py, example:
+filters, a graph of training history and more.

 View the models training history:
 ```terminal
 $ python3 model_info.py awesome_net history
 ```

-For help on running it type:
+For a list of available statistics run the help command:
 ```terminal
 $ python3 model_info.py -h
 ```